|

 It is located away from local villages and residential areas.

-Construction traffic can route directly from the A2 to the site avoiding residential areas.
+Construction traffic will route directly from the A2 to the site avoiding residential areas.

 document icon